 The banning of corporal punishment has not much to do with regulating abuse as it is an attack on God’s institution for training children.
 The abuse of corporal punishment has provided the excuse to attack this biblical method of discipline in training children.
 This is just another frontier for the attack on God’s authority.

-Other examples include the attack on the marriage institution through homosexuality and feminism.
+There is an attack on the marriage institution through various movement.
 The attack on God’s divinity through atheism and the list goes on.
 Tomorrow even chores are going to be outlawed as child labour.
 Scientific research will be quoted and laws enacted, but we will surely be worse off than when we started.

 The beauty is that God has given us the choice to raise our children the best way we seem fit.
 If you want to spank you can, if not you don’t have to.
 But he has given a provision for the occasional use of the rod where applicable.